hiimOmagh/Pflanzbestand_und_Lichttest_-Haus-/README.md

 Individual plants can also be exported from the detail screen.
 Use the **Export Plant Data** menu action while viewing a plant to save only its measurements, diary entries, and reminders.

+## Appearance

+The Settings screen includes a **Theme** option with Light, Dark, and System default modes.
+The selected mode is stored in shared preferences and applied whenever the app starts.

 ## Species PPFD targets

 On first launch the app seeds the database with common species light requirements from